-Most people confuse effective web page design with the creation of a great looking website.
+Most people confuse effective web page design with the creation of a great-looking website.
 This is only partly true.
 Several factors constitute an effective web page design.
 The good news is that anyone can pay attention to these factors and attract traffic to the website.
-It will be much simpler if they incorporate these effective web page design principles into the website from the word go, or else it might take a lot of redesigns and rework to get things in order.
+It will be much simpler if they incorporate these effective web page design principles into the website from the word go, or else it might take a lot of redesigning and reworking to get things in order.

-Another word of caution: do not think that only websites which feature a huge number of pages or look very jazzy other ones which people want to stick to.
+Another word of caution: do not think that only websites which feature a vast number of pages or look very jazzy are the ones that people want to stick to.
 Even a simple website having an effective web page design can be great to surf if these factors are incorporated into it.

 A website is all about communicating with real humans.
-So, adopt a communication style that is simple and straightforward.
+So, adopt a simple communication style.
 Avoid using jargon or language that is optimized for search engines only.
 Remember, the search engines will not purchase your product, but people will.
-So write in a manner that both human beings and search engines will love.
+So, write in a manner that both human beings and search engines will love.

 Google has been talking about user experience for a long time now.
-The search engines love websites that give a rich and fulfilling experience to their users.
+Search engines love websites that give a rich and fulfilling experience to their users.
 The design should be such that it is intuitive and straightforward so that users don’t get confused.

 Does your website require your users to search around for information that should have been available to them easily?
 Navigation is an essential determinant of user experience.
 Pay special attention to the navigational structure of your website.
-Place the most important information on the home page, and the rest should be neatly put under the different pages which should be accessible through the primary or secondary menu.
-Use the sidebar is effective for featuring information that you want your users to see prominently.
+Place the most valuable information on the home page, and the rest should be neatly put under the different pages which should be accessible through the primary or secondary menu.
+Use the sidebar to effectively feature information that you want your users to see prominently.